Connecting servers to a VLAN

 Let's ping the servers.

-The servers are accessible to each other.
+The servers are available to each other.

-5. Configuring tagged VLAN
+5. Configuring a tagged VLAN

 sudo nano /etc/sysconfig/network-scripts/ifcfg-enp0s8

-Let's add the following lines to the file:
+Add the following lines to the file:

 VLAN=yes